Do you have deficits in Executive Functions?

 3. Organize the steps needed to carry out the task

 5. Adjust or shift the steps, if needed, to complete the task

 6. Complete the task in a timely way

 Executive skills include:

 Impulse control: This is a person’s ability to stop and think before acting.
 They may blurt things out.
 They may do unsafe things without thinking it through.
 They also may quit a chore halfway through to go hang out with friends and have trouble following rules consistently.

-Emotional control: This is the ability to focus on the end result or goal.
-This causes trouble accepting negative feedback.
-This causes struggle to finish a task when something is upsetting.
+Emotional control: This is the ability to focus on the end-result or goal.
+This creates trouble accepting negative feedback.
+This causes struggle in finishing a task when something is upsetting.

 Flexibility: This is the ability to change behaviour based on circumstances.

 Working memory: This is the ability to hold information in the mind and use it to complete a task.
-Reduction causes trouble with multi-step tasks, remembering directions, taking notes or understanding something thats just been explained to them.
+Reduction causes trouble with multi-step tasks, remembering directions, taking notes or understanding something that’s just been explained to you.